Ludwig Mies van der Rohe: Two buildings in Baltimore, MD

 The One Charles Center, built in 1962, is a 23-story aluminum and glass building that heralded the beginning of Baltimore's downtown modern buildings.
 The Highfield House, just to the northeast of the Johns Hopkins Homewood campus, was built in 1964 as a rental apartment building.
 The 15-story concrete tower became a residential condominium building in 1979.
 Both buildings are now on the National Register of Historic Places.

 National Gallery, Berlin

 Mies's last work was the Neue Nationalgalerie art museum, the New National Gallery for the Berlin National Gallery.
 Considered one of the most perfect statements of his architectural approach, the upper pavilion is a precise composition of monumental steel columns and a cantilevered (overhanging) roof plane with a glass enclosure.
 The simple square glass pavilion is a powerful expression of his ideas about flexible interior space, defined by transparent walls and supported by an external structural frame.
-Art installations by Ulrich Rückriem (1998) or Jenny Holzer, as much as exhibitions on the work of Renzo Piano or Rem Koolhaas have demonstrated the exceptional possibilities of this space.

-The glass pavilion is a relatively small portion of the overall building, serving as a symbolic architectural entry point and monumental gallery for temporary exhibits.
-A large podium building below the pavilion accommodates most of the museum's total built area with conventional white-walled art gallery spaces and support functions.
-A large window running along all the West facade opens these spaces up to the large sculpture garden which is part of the podium building.